RoadrunnerWMC/ndspy/docs/source/api/soundSequence-events.rst

         beginning at some offset.

         This base class implementation simply raises
-        :py:class:`NotImplementedError`.
+        :py:exc:`NotImplementedError`.
 All subclasses that can override it, should.
 Some, such as :py:class:`JumpSequenceEvent`, would need more information about context than this function's parameters provide, and thus must be created using different means.